YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

 The ``Pass::help()`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the original way to provide help text, and as of this writing is still
+Overriding this method is the original way to provide help text, and as of this
-the most common.
-The ``log()`` function should be called directly to print and
+writing is still the most common.
+The ``log()`` function should be called
-format the help text, and each line should be limited to 80 (printed)
+directly to print and format the help text, and each line should be limited to
-characters.
-While it is possible to provide arbitrary formatting, it is
+80 (printed) characters.
+While it is possible to provide arbitrary formatting,
-preferred to follow the guidelines here to maintain consistency with other
+it is preferred to follow the guidelines here to maintain consistency with other
 passes and to assist in correct parsing and formatting during RST generation
 (i.e. these docs).

-The first line should always be a blank line, followed by the primary usage
+The first and last lines should always be blank (usually ``log("\n");``),
-signature for the command.
-Each usage signature should be indented with 4
+followed by the primary usage signature for the command.
+Each usage signature
-spaces, and followed by a blank line.
-Each option or flag should start on a new
+should be indented with 4 spaces, and followed by a blank line.
+Each option or
-line indented with 4 spaces, followed by a description of the option which is
+flag should start on a new line indented with 4 spaces, followed by a
-indented by a further 4 spaces, and then a blank line.
-Option descriptions
+description of the option which is indented by a further 4 spaces, and then a
-typically start with lower case, and may forgo a trailing period (``.``).
-Where
+blank line.
+Option descriptions typically start with lower case, and may forgo a
-multiple options share a description the blank line between options should be
+trailing period (``.``).
+Where multiple options share a description the blank
-omitted.
+line between options should be omitted.

 .. note::